evidentlyai/evidently/docs/book/get-started/tutorial.md

 # Get Started Tutorial

 In this tutorial, you will use the Evidently open-source Python library to evaluate **data stability** and **data drift**.
-You will run batch checks on a toy dataset and generate visual reports.
+You will run batch checks on a toy dataset and generate visual reports and test suites.

-We suggest going through this tutorial once to understand the basic functionality.
-You can then explore advanced features such as custom metrics and real-time monitoring.
+The goal of the tutorial is to introduce the basic functionality of the tool.
+We recommend going through it once before exploring more advanced worfklows like adjusting test parameters, adding custom metrics or integrating the tool in the prediction pipelines.

 To complete the tutorial, you need basic knowledge of Python and familiarity with notebook environments.
-You should be able to complete it in **under 10 minutes**.
+You should be able to complete it in **about 10 minutes**.

 You can reproduce the steps in Jupyter notebooks or Colab or open and run a sample notebook from the links below.